Why an innovation strategy is essential for business growth

-What is an Innovation Strategy?
+What is an innovation strategy?

-• What you innovate on (innovation ambitions and themes)
+• What you innovate on (innovation ambitions and themes),

-• Why you innovate (drivers of disruption)
+• Why you innovate (drivers of disruption and market opportunities),

-• How you innovate (roadmap, capabilities, partnerships)
+• How you innovate (innovation process, capabilities, partnerships).

 A strong strategy ensures that innovation is not separate from your business strategy, but complements and reinforces it.